 Fake blood would be splattered everywhere even on guests, which led one guest to complain and this prohibited scareactors from improvising with their own props.

 More Halloween Horror Nights Entertainment

 The Bates Motel was the official photo spot for the event with Pendragons Magic Show returning this year.
 Thunderdome debuted this year, loosely based off the Mad Max Beyond Thunderdome movie.

 The “rat lady” also returned with several ads in the newspaper stating, “Wanted – Person to share small, dark, coffin with 100 live rats.”

-Just imagine reading that line in the newspaper and responding to it as an applicant.
+Just imagine reading that line in the newspaper and responding to it as an applicant in the early 90s.

 Halloween Horrors Nights had officially made it mark and was now here to stay!

 Halloween Horror Nights 2 Facts

 - Year: 1992